← Back to Blog

 Buying Property in the Philippines as a Foreigner: What Is Actually Possible

 Foreigners cannot own land in the Philippines.
-The Philippine Constitution restricts land ownership to Philippine citizens and corporations that are at least 60% Philippine-owned.
-This is not a technicality — it is a constitutional provision and it is enforced.
+The Philippine Constitution reserves land ownership for Philippine citizens and for corporations that are at least 60% Philippine-owned.
+This is not a technicality or a soft guideline.
+It is a constitutional provision, and it is enforced.
+Any scheme that claims to get a foreigner around it should be treated as a red flag, not an opportunity.

 What foreigners can own

-Foreigners can own condominium units — subject to one limitation: the building cannot have more than 40% foreign ownership in aggregate.
-Once 40% of the units in a building are foreign-owned, no further units can be sold to foreigners.
+Foreigners can own condominium units outright, in their own name, subject to a single limitation: a building cannot exceed 40% foreign ownership in aggregate.
+Once 40% of the units in a project are foreign-held, no further units in that building may be sold to foreigners.

 The process

-Nominee arrangements — where a Filipino holds title to land on behalf of a foreigner — are illegal.
-The Foreign Investment Act and Anti-Dummy Law make these arrangements criminal, not merely voidable.
-The consequences fall on the foreigner as well as the nominee.
-We do not facilitate or advise on nominee arrangements.
+Nominee arrangements, where a Filipino holds title to land on behalf of a foreigner, are illegal.
+The Anti-Dummy Law and the Foreign Investment Act make these criminal, not merely unenforceable, and the consequences fall on the foreigner as well as the nominee.
+We do not facilitate, structure, or advise on them.
+If a broker offers you one, walk away.

-Foreigners married to Philippine citizens do not acquire land ownership rights through the marriage.
-The land is the Philippine citizen's alone.
+A related point that surprises people: a foreigner married to a Philippine citizen does not acquire land rights through the marriage.
+The land belongs to the Philippine citizen spouse alone.

 Ready to build your Davao base?